KristianLyng/varnishfoo/chapter-4.rst

 What you will not find in this chapter is an extensive description of every keyword and operator available.
 That is precisely what the manual page is for.

+Since VCL leans heavily on regular expressions, there is also a small cheat sheet towards the end, including VCL snippets.

 Working with VCL
 ----------------